A strategic overview of DevOps methodology

 The DevOps leads to 30 times more deployments made for 60 times fewer incidents and 440 times less time to deliver.
 According to the State of DevOps Report 2019, companies experienced 106 times faster lead time from committing to deploy stage, 2604 times more rapid recovery from failures and unexpected incidents, and seven times lower failure change failure rate.

 DevOps can improve your organizational works.
 It helps you in a better estimation of operational costs (up to 6 times) and minimize time on unplanned work and rework by 22%.
 This is not only a way for time and money savings in your company.
 It also brings real value to your customers.
 DevOps allow you to achieve two times more employee satisfaction and an 18 percent improvement in customer satisfaction.

 According to a study conducted by IDC and AppDynamics, companies can lose $8,580 to $686,250 per hour due to infrastructure dysfunction.
 On average, companies facing downtimes lose $163,674 per year.
 You need to take into account the time as well.
 35% of responders claim to spend 1 to 12h to repair production incidents.

 Hourly application downtime costs can range from $1.25 to $2.5 billion for a Fortune 1000 firm, and that the average cost of a critical application failure is $500,000 to $1 million per hour.
 That’s why high-performing organizations are able to save an average of over $91 million per year.

 Half of the companies claim that they reduced spend, time-to-market, and rise of revenue with DevOps implementation.
 Thanks to this, they can respond better to market needs.
-This strategy, although more and more popular, is still implemented in a few companies.
-However, due to the enormous benefits, it should be expected that it will be a necessity in all companies from the IT sector in the future.
+This strategy, although more and more popular, is still present in just a few companies.
+However, due to the enormous benefits, it will be a necessity in all companies from the IT sector in the future.

 If you are interested in how DevOps works in our company, follow our blog for the next parts of this series.